QuilibriumNetwork/ceremonyclient/README.md

 limited.
 It is recommended that you only enable if you are properly controlling access via firewall or only query via localhost.

+## Token Balance

+In order to query the token balance of a running node, execute the following command from the `node/` folder:

+    GOEXPERIMENT=arenas go run ./... --balance

+The confirmed token balance will be printed to stdout in QUILs.

+Note that this feature requires that [gRPC support](#experimental--grpcrest-support) is enabled.

 ## Purpose

 The ceremony application provides a secure reference string (SRS) from which